 - Be very careful of the wind and clouds.
 Those traitors do not prevent UV rays from reaching your skin even if it doesn’t feel like you’re getting sunburned!

 If after all this you still end up with a sunburn, my homemade recipe will be here for you.
 For burns that are beyond home remedies, do not hesitate to go to your doctor or a health professional.
-If you are feeling unwell, my best advice is to seek professional aid, as this could be signs of a more serious sunburn-related issue.
+If you are feeling unwell, my best advice is to seek professional aid, as this could be a sign of a more serious sunburn-related issue.